While thinking about supports, remember that NDIS supports must be:

-(we prefer the term meaningful life – who wants to be ordinary!).
+(we prefer the term meaningful life – who wants life to be ordinary!)

 Reasonable means fair.
 Necessary means you really need it.
-The NDIS will give money for things that are fair and that you really need to overcome disability and live a meaningful life.
+The NDIS will give money for things that are fair and that you need to overcome to live your life.

 To decide if a support is ‘reasonable and necessary’ the National Disability Insurance Agency look at:

 Don’t forget, everyone is different and so are their support needs.
 What is reasonable and necessary for you might not be the same for another person.
-If the National Disability Insurance Agency decides a support you have requested is not reasonable and necessary and you think it is, you should try to explain why by answering the questions above.
-If you are still not happy with the decision you can make an appeal.
+If the National Disability Insurance Agency decides a support is not reasonable and necessary but you think it is, you should try to explain by answering the questions above.
+If you are still not happy with the decision you can appeal.
 Check out our information on making an appeal here.